mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 ---
 layout: post
-title: New Machine - Ubuntu in Parallels Apple Silicon
+title: New Machine - Ubuntu in Parallels/UTM Apple Silicon
 ---

 I need to setup new machine from time to time, and I always forget all the things that need to be set up.